zadjii/nebula/docs/multiple-hosts-spec.md

         <!-- - [ ] In a way that's reusable below: -->
             <!-- - [ ] Convert those objects into `FileChangeProposals` -->
             <!-- - [ ] Send them to the other hosts, and handles their response -->
-- [ ] Update the host to be able to handle a `FileSyncRequest`
+- [ ] Update the host to be able to handle a `FileSyncRequest` _(9a, 10a, 11a)_
-    - [ ] Verify the other host with the remote
+    - [ ] Verify the other host with the remote _(35a)_
         * see `host_verify_host` in `remote/.../mirror.py`
         * see `verify_host` in `network_updates.py`
           * We need something with the same form, but more general purpose.
-HOST_VERIFY_HOST really should be HOST_VERIFY_HOST_FOR_FETCH, because it's used specifically when the mirror needs to verify the requesting mirror was approved to mirror the cloud.
+            HOST_VERIFY_HOST really should be HOST_VERIFY_HOST_FOR_FETCH,
+            because it's used specifically when the mirror needs to verify the requesting mirror was approved to mirror the cloud.
           * Since each mirror has uniquely one cloud, we can remove the uname/cname params from host_verify_host
           * ~~~We'll need another message type, HostVerifyHostSync~~~
           * If we do this, then the remote needs another set of mappings, for hosts that have been told to sync messages from another host.
 Is this necessary?
 Or coud we just overload the existing mapping?
           * We'll need to make sure to remove these mappings when we're done mirroring and done syncing
     - [ ] Generate all the `FileChangeProposals` between sync_start and sync_end
     - [ ] send them to the other host
-    - [ ] Requesting host handles FileChangeProposals
+    - [ ] Requesting host handles `FileChangeProposals`
-- [ ] Update Host to be able to handle a `FileChangeProposal` Message
+- [ ] Update Host to be able to handle a `FileChangeProposal` Message _(12a1, 13a1, 14a2, 15a2, 16a2, 17a3, 18a3)_
     - [x] ack their change
     - [x] reject their change
     - [x] accept their change (`FileChangeResponse`, followed by (HOST_FILE_TRANSFER, file_data))
     - [ ] modify our DB appropriately to match their change
-        * We need to make sure to update the last_sync of any new files, and that's new.
-Before host_file_transfer's wouldn't nclude the sync timestamp the file belonged to
+        * We need to make sure to update the `last_sync` of any new files, and that's new.
+Before `host_file_transfer`'s wouldn't include the sync timestamp the file belonged to
-            - [ ] `HOST_FILE_TRANSFER` needs to add the `last_sync` timestamp to the message, so both transfers during a sync and during the initial mirroring will update the last_sync timestamp
+            - [ ] `HOST_FILE_TRANSFER` needs to add the `last_sync` timestamp to
+              the message, so both transfers during a sync and during the initial mirroring will update the `last_sync` timestamp
               * Actually though, are we even keeping `HostFileTransfer`? -> yes, that's used for actually transfering the files
         - [x] Creates
         - [x] modifies
         - [ ] deletes